Work

 You must be fit, healthy and prepared to be away from home for short periods of time.
 However, some tours require more time away from home than others – please see the list of roles for an overview of each contract.

 No, our tours are mostly based within the actors’ home cities and surrounds, with only some periods away from home (e.g. a few weeks in regional areas).
-The Melbourne-based actors also have some time in Adelaide.
-Please see the list of roles above for more information about each contract.

 You will be notified by phone or email if you have been cast or if you are unsuccessful.
 If you are represented by an agent, we will notify you through them.